pfalcon/pycopy/docs/reference/glossary.rst

         Either :term:`MicroPython port` or :term:`GPIO port`.
 If not clear from context, it's recommended to use full specification like one of the above.

+    small integer
+        An integer value of limited range which can be produced and operated on without memory allocation.
+See :term:`memory allocation` for why this is useful.
+A small integer fits within a machine word, and as it needs to be distinguished from values of other types, which is done by means of a special tag bit(s) in a machine word, it has necessarily small range than the machine word.
+To reinstate that, a small int cannot hold an entire value of a machine word, which is useful fact to keep in mind for developers interested in optimization, e.g. for real-time operations.
+Also keep in mind that Python integers are signed, so small integer is signed too.
+As an example, with minimum 1 bit required for a tag, and 1 bit for a sign, on a typical 32-bit system, a small integer can hold a value in range ``-2**30 ..
+2**30-1``, or roughly +/- one billion.

     stream
         Also known as a "file-like object".
 An object which provides sequential